 The family had a second major branch called Clan Loughlin, which had Glandore Castle, originally built by the Barretts.
 They also possessed the manor referred to as O Donovan’s Leap.
 Active also in the 17th century wars, this branch appears to be represented but no specific claim has been recorded as yet.

 5. The Lordship of Kilshallow.
 This was held by the family of O Crowley, under the Princes of Carbery.
 Their residence was at CastleCrowley.
-Their land was north of the Bandon River, near Dunmanway, paying head rent to MacCarthy Reagh.
+Their lands were mainly north of the Bandon River, near Dunmanway, paying head rent to MacCarthy Reagh.
 With a history of being fierce warriors, and refusing to submit after Kinsale, the Chief-of-the-Name struggled on until defeated in 1603.
 The O Crowleys lost some of their lands but rose again in both 1641 and on behalf of James Stuart in 1689.
 And lost everything.
-It is not known whether an hereditary descendant exists but there is a very active O Crowley Clan organisation.
+There were sublordships under the Ard Tiarna of Kilshallow, which were O Crowleys of Madery, Kippagh, O Crowley Og, Monteen/Mac y Valirty, and Macfyneen O Crowley.
+It is not known whether any proved hereditary descendants to the chiefship or to the various septs exist but there is a very active O Crowley Clan organization doing extensive searches of the family genealogy so it is hoped that hereditaries will be found.
 See comment at bottom of page on 'Terence of Belfast' ---regarding a most controversial O Crowley who claims quite preposterously to be the King of Desmond.